Love Is a Many Splendored Thing (TV series): Storyline synopsis

 1973 : While under Betsy's care in the hospital for minor surgery, Walter Travis is murdered with an overdose of Demerol.
 Fearing that Joe's possible involvement in Travis' wife's murder will surface, Betsy confesses to the crime.
 Tom agrees to represent Betsy, who confesses the truth to him.
 Tom and Joe discover that Travis actually murdered his wife, not Joe, and later prove that Al Preston's secretary Celia Winters (Abigail Kellogg) killed Travis.
 Joe promises Iris and Mark that Laura and Spence (now played by Brett Halsey) will never hear the truth about Maggie's parentage, but before she's committed to a sanitarium, a deranged Celia reveals the truth to Laura.
-Iris's ex-flame Dr. Jim Abbott (Ron Hale) returns to San Francisco nearly five years later along with his fiancee Holly McCallister (Joan McMonagle) yet he never forgot Iris and pursues her even though she's married to Spence, who is now a state senator.
+Iris's ex-flame Dr. Jim Abbott (Ron Hale) returns to San Francisco nearly five years later along with his fiancée, Holly McCallister (Joan McMonagle), yet he never forgot Iris and pursues her even though she's married to Spence, who is now a state senator.
 Joe leaves the daycare to become Spence's administrative assistant while Holly becomes his secretary.
 Desperate for a baby, Laura schemes with Jim to get custody of Maggie after he figures out through a medical record that Mark is her biological father; however, Tom arranges a private adoption for Laura and Mark, and Laura reconciles her differences with Iris.
 Laura and Mark adopt a baby boy they name Philip Elliot.
 Peter learns that Angel has incurable cancer and vows to make her last days the happiest of her life.

 In the final telecast on March 23, 1973, Joe and Betsy, surrounded by all of their friends and family, are married in a beautiful outdoor ceremony.
 Judson Laire, as Dr. Will Donnelly, steps out of character and addresses the audience, "There go Betsy and Joe, off to a new life.
 I think this is probably the happiest moment for the Donnellys and the Chernaks, the Garrisons, and the Elliotts, and the Taylors.
 But, it's a very sad moment for those of us actors who played those characters.
 I think by now most of you must know that Love Is a Many Splendored Thing is going off the air with this episode.
 On behalf of my fellow actors, I would like to tell you how much we enjoyed the privilege of coming into your home for these five and half years.
 It's not going to be easy for us; it's hard to say goodbye.
 But, maybe we'll live on in your memories.
-It now becomes my sad duty to say goodbye to you on behalf of the entire company: the cast, the crew, the production staff, the writers and the directors...all of us.
+It now becomes my sad duty to say goodbye to you on behalf of the entire company: the cast, the crew, the production staff, the writers and the directors ... all of us.
 Goodbye, and God bless you."